suliman-99/django-seeding/README.md

 * `@SeederRegistry.register` is the decorator that register the seeder, so, if this decorator is not applied then the seeder will not be applied
 * Model seeders use bulk_create method, so, they are faster than Serializer seeders
 * CSV file reader is using pandas for a better performance and less bugs
-* Using Model seeders means the fields names must match the fields you have defined in your model
+* Using Model seeders means the field names must match the fields you have defined in your model
-* Using Serializer seeders means the fields names must match the fields you have defined in your serializer
+* Using Serializer seeders means the field names must match the fields you have defined in your serializer
 * you can define `get_` class-methods instead of class-attributes as below:

     ```